Landwhich/GithubWorkshop/ReadMe.md

 To share it with other people we will be using github's free hosting service "github pages". first you'll need to update github with your changes.

-in your terminal, run these commands:
+in your terminal, run these commands (after entering each command in individually, press enter to run them):
 ```
 git add .
 ```